my-cookbook/cookbook/README.md

 ## User Auth

--check login status on create-recipe page
+- check login status on create-recipe page
--add user id when recipe is created
+- add user id when recipe is created
--check login status on my-recipe page
+- check login status on my-recipe page
--make log out button work
+- make log out button work
--clear modal and log user in when account is created -show error when incorrect login is entered
+- clear modal and log user in when account is created
+- show error when incorrect login is entered

 ## UI
 - add "my recipes" to nav